 The grants will be awarded to a limited number of well-defined projects addressing a specific question within the seven thematic areas listed below, spanning various disciplinary fields including economics, IP management, and data sciences.
 Interdisciplinary projects will also be considered.

 Your proposed topic's relevance in terms of the thematic areas will be evaluated by independent peer-reviewers.
 The EPO Academic Research Team cannot give feedback or advice on the content of projects during the application process.

 The project proposal and any other reports – interim or final – presented to the EPO must be in English.

 The call for projects is open to research institutes based in a member state of the European Patent Organisation or – in exceptional cases – to individuals who are nationals of one of the EPO's member states.
 In the case of cross-organisational co-operation, the proposal must be submitted and the project led by a research institute based in a member state of the European Patent Organisation.

 The EPO Academic Research Programme provides financial support for rigorous research projects that set out to produce empirical evidence with relevant implications for policymakers and business in Europe.
 The 2017 and 2018 calls for projects attracted 110 research project proposals, 11 of which were selected for EPO support.

-The first annual call for projects is offering a total of EUR 300 000 in patent research grants.
+This third annual call for projects is again offering a total of EUR 300 000 in patent research grants.
 Selected projects will be granted between EUR 20 000 and EUR 100 000 each.

 The proposals will be peer-reviewed by external experts specialising in the relevant research area.
-The grants will be awarded by the Programme's Scientific Committee chaired by the EPO Chief Economist by the end of July 2017.
+The grants will be awarded by the Programme's Scientific Committee chaired by the EPO Chief Economist.
+We anticipate that all project applicants will be informed about the outcome by the end of October 2019.

 Research proposals will be rated according to the following criteria: